 In general, a student is expected to abide by the following standards: No torn, fringed, patched, faded, wrinkled, soiled, or excessively baggy clothing of any kind may be worn.
 No clothing that advertises drugs, alcohol, innuendoes, obscene messages or messages associated with hate, racism, etc. is permitted.
 Wallets with attached chains are not permitted.
 Unacceptable clothing will be confiscated and placed in storage.
 Noncompliance with the dress code will be addressed by the Director of Student Life.

 CHRIST SCHOOL DAYS

-Every Tuesday and Wednesday, students are required to wear a tie (jacket optional) with a button-down shirt during the academic day.
-Students are required to wear a coat and tie on Thursdays from the beginning of the academic day through Chapel.
+Every Tuesday and Thursday, students are required to wear a tie (jacket optional) with a button-down shirt during the academic day.
+Students are required to wear a coat and tie on Wednesdays from the beginning of the academic day through Chapel.
 Coats may be removed following Chapel; ties are worn through the academic day.
 Knee-length style shorts may be worn in lieu of pants from the opening of school through Asheville School Week and from Spring Break through Graduation.

 ACCEPTABLE FORMAL DRESS

 (All seniors are required to have a Christ School green blazer.
 Contact Student Life for purchasing information.)

 When: Wednesdays, special occasions, and other activities designated by the school.

 Types of clothing: Suits or trousers and sport coats, leather or suede dress shoes with socks, button down dress shirts with folded collars, ties, and bow ties.
 Please note: Shirts and coats must have folded collars.
 Pants must be hemmed so they do not drag on the floor.
 Pants are not to have “slits’” in the cuff area.
 Pants are to fit snuggly and not droop around the waist.